 That is why the search for QuickBooks alternatives can be misleading.
 The buyer may think they are looking for a replacement system, when what they are really looking for is a way to eliminate the manual finance layer that has grown around QuickBooks.

 This is a much more important distinction than it first appears.
-If the problem is truly reporting architecture, then moving to a more expensive accounting platform may not fix the issue in the way the buyer expects.
+If the problem is truly reporting architecture and quote-to-cash control, then moving to a more expensive accounting platform may not fix the issue in the way the buyer expects.

 What Actually Happens Next When QuickBooks Starts Feeling Too Small